Al Kifl

 Al Kifl (الكفل; also known as Kifl) is a town in southeastern Iraq on the Euphrates River, between Najaf and Al Hillah.
 The population in and near the town is about 15,000.
-Kifl is the location of Al-Nukhailah Mosque, containing the tomb of Dhul-Kifl who is believed be the biblical prophet Ezekiel.
+Kifl is the location of Al-Nukhailah Mosque, containing the tomb of Dhu al-Kifl who is believed to be the biblical prophet Ezekiel.
 A project to renovate the tomb and develop it as a tourist attraction has proven controversial.
 The town was once a significant Jewish pilgrimage site and home to a community of Iraqi Jews until the late 1940s.